cloudcompass/ToIPLabs/src/indy-material/nodejs/AgentDemoScript.md

 ### Verifiable Credentials

-Indy supports an emerging W3C standard called _Verifiable Credentials_[ (VCs)](https://www.w3.org/2017/vc/WG/) that enables a trusted way to provide identity attributes about ourselves (such as our name, age, bank account number, degree held, place of birth, etc.).
+Indy supports a new W3C standard called _Verifiable Credentials_[ (VCs)](https://w3c.github.io/vc-data-model/) that enables a trusted way to provide identity attributes about ourselves (such as our name, age, bank account number, degree held, place of birth, etc.).

 Credentials are things such as driver's licenses, passports, or university degrees that are given to us from an issuing authority (Issuer) and that we can show when needed.
 VCs are digital equivalents of these paper credentials that are cryptographically processed such that when we show ("prove") the claims (data elements from the credentials), the receiver ("verifier") can be certain:

-*   Who issued the claims
+- Who issued the claims
-*   That the claims were issued to the Identity presenting them
+- That the claims were issued to the Identity presenting them
-*   That the claims have not been tampered with (forged), and
+- That the claims have not been tampered with (forged), and
-*   That the claims' credential has not been revoked by the Issuer
+- That the claims' credential has not been revoked by the Issuer

 Users can create Decentralized Identifiers (DIDs), use those DIDs to communicate securely with others, and use Verifiable Credentials and Claims to prove things about themselves such that they can execute trusted digital transactions.

 ### Agents and Wallets